bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 SJ-Platform provides a developer with the comprehensive **API** and **UI**, which allow him to develop, customize and manage the event processing pipeline.

+The core component is presented with Mesos and other services that simplify the deployment and operation and support best industrial practices.

 Platform Components
 ------------------------

+.. warning:: *The section is under development!*

 The diagram below presents the structure of the SJ-Platform.